vikitravels/vikitravels.github.io/_posts/2023-08-25-trip-to-vietnam.md

 ```

 * Grab from [*Noi Bai International Airport*](https://goo.gl/maps/hPsb9RHCjMosBH6T7) and checkin to hotel or Bnb in Old Quarters *30Kms aprox 15USD*

+> Pack McDonalds/Subways for long drive as food may be difficult to find due to varying timings during Ramadan Month.
+{: .prompt-tip }

 * Home packed `Alu Paratha/Roles/Sandwitches` in dinner.

 #### Sun, 01 Oct 2023